 Some people don’t want squirrels in their garden full-stop.
 You might not be looking for how to attract squirrels, but rather how to keep squirrels away.
 Squirrels can chew away at flower bulbs, dig holes, and strip the bark from trees.

 Fortunately, the grey squirrel has such a varied diet that they’ll eat a whole bunch of different foods.
 So, if you’re wondering what to feed squirrels in the backyard, look no further; we’ve got you covered with some ideas below.

 But if food is becoming scarce, then you might not see them around all that much.
 And this is a common problem in the winter when food is less readily available for them.

-If you have a resident squirrel population in your area, then attracting squirrels to your backyard should prove too difficult.
-They love to eat, and providing the right kind of foods is a surefire way to invite them over for a picnic.
+If you have a resident squirrel population in your area, then attracting squirrels to your backyard shouldn’t prove too difficult.
+They love to eat, and providing the right kind of food is a surefire way to invite them over for a picnic.

 Out in the wild, squirrels are not fussy about keeping their energy levels up.
 They’ll routinely gobble up around their own body weight in food each and every week.
 That’s about 1 lb of food that these critters are going to need to source, meaning they’re not shy about eating anything they can get their hands on.

 To make the whole process even easier, consider a pre-made starter pack.
 It comes with food, a nesting box, nesting material, treats, a water bottle, and a food dish.
 Don’t miss the super-cute picnic table feeder below though, squirrels appreciate style as much as we do!

 Stephanie Mantilla is a positive reinforcement animal trainer at Curiosity Trained.
 During her 12 years as a zookeeper, she’s trained animals from lizards to lions.

 Stephanie says that, because squirrels are prey animals, your first step should be to provide cover.
 “Having bushes and trees that squirrels can run and hide in lets them feel safe and more likely to visit your yard.”